kiran-brahma/obsidan/content/Journal/product-market-fit.md

 ---

-Refer to my blog post on  [[a-simple-guide-for-validating-new-business-ideas|validating new business ideas]] for a more detailed process based on my experience
+Refer to my blog post on  [[Blog/a-simple-guide-for-validating-new-business-ideas|validating new business ideas]] for a more detailed process based on my experience